saikiran-kumar/Assignment2-Mandapalli/README.md

   * Casual shoes
 * Jackets and shorts

- Please click on this link to find about Me[About Me](https://github.com/saikiran-kumar/Assignment2-Mandapalli/blob/main/AboutMe.md)
+ Please click on this link to find about Me [About Me](https://github.com/saikiran-kumar/Assignment2-Mandapalli/blob/main/AboutMe.md)

 ***
 ### Sport Activities which i recommend